mguner-data/Global_Suicide_Data_Analysis/README.md

 Analysis by continent
 How does suicide rate and economies of the countries correlate?

-Possibly choose few countries(3) and look at gdp v. suicide rate (scatter plot) Line plots of GDP and suicide rate on Y avis and year on x axis (Choose countries based on economy) 3a) Are men or women more likely to commit suicide?
-3b) What is the relationship between age groups and generation on suicide rates? - Get more granular on this since we have already looked at it on global scale (Maybe North America etc)
+Are men or women more likely to commit suicide?

+What is the relationship between age groups and generation on suicide rates?

 What are the top 5 or 10 countries with the highest suicide rates in the world?